bennpang/ISEA/Lab1.md

 **Terminal Commands**

-IAp had the opportunity to experiment with various Linux commands and improved my terminal skills.
-Additionally, I used "p -e" and "top" to examine the system's active processes.
-Apart from that, I used "touch" to create a text file, "nano" to edit it, and "cat" and "less" to examine it.
+I had the opportunity to revisit with various Linux commands such as "touch" to create a text file, "nano" and gedit to edit it, and "cat" and "less" to examine it.
 I now feel more comfortable using basic command-line operations and navigating the Linux file system thanks to these exercises.
+A new command that I did not understand was the ps -e.

-Your Linux system's active processes are listed using the ps -e command.
+Linux system's active processes are listed using the ps -e command.
 It offers a brief, static snapshot of all system activity, including user-owned activities and background processes (daemons).(Hill, 2025)

+By combining it with top i was able to view the top process running on my system.

 <img width="949" height="571" alt="image" src="https://github.com/user-attachments/assets/1293ca6a-08c6-42ce-9fcb-104d2ae1d268" />